John Lawrence Grattan: Grattan Battle

 Auguste was drinking heavily while en route to the encampment, and Lt.
 Grattan either did not notice or ignored this.
 By the time the party reached the encampment, Auguste was completely intoxicated.
 Lt.
-Grattan did notice this intoxication after their arrival, angrily taking Auguste's bottle and smashing it against his saddle.
+Grattan noticed this intoxication after their arrival, angrily taking Auguste's bottle and smashing it against his saddle.
 Had he ordered Auguste back to the fort at that point, it might possibly have altered the events that followed.
 For the first time Lt.
 Grattan saw the size of the village into which he had led his men.
 The village was made up of some 600 Sioux lodges, with a population of some 4,800 people, of which approximately 1,200 were warriors.
 By this point, some of the more experienced soldiers were voicing quietly that their small force was not in a good position, and leaving would be advisable.

 Halfway into the village, now seeing painted warriors who were openly hostile and riding aggressively around the column, Lt.
 Grattan stopped, and asked the advice of James Bordeau, an experienced trader who had lived on the frontier for many years.
 Bordeau had been at Fort Laramie when the earlier incident happened with Conquering Bear, and was in the village trading when the army column entered.
 He was not aware that the army intended on arresting High Forehead.

 Bordeau would later state that Auguste, the translator, was openly intoxicated and yelling to the Indians that the army had come to kill them all.
 Lt.
 Grattan spoke with Bordeau and asked how this matter could more easily be solved without bloodshed, to which Bordeau responded that Grattan should speak again with Conquering Bear, and let him handle the matter in his own time.